inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L13
 S:Dear Dan,
  :
- :    Yes, I came out of the corn, back to the city, both to :draw and to do copy on the new cars.
+ :Yes, I came out of the corn, back to the city, both to :draw and to do copy on the new cars.
 To date I am able to :put cash in the bank and bear a bill or two.
 The new deed :has done it.
  :
- :    The city has been busy but cold for two days.
+ :The city has been busy but cold for two days.
 Dear baby :has been to see her best aunt.
 A band came by the door.
  :Baby let the bird cage drop down with a blow.
 The bird died.
  :Boys put its dead body deep in a dark card case.
 Baby also :has a ball and blue book to drop.
 I put the boat away.
 Its :deck did burn, but I care not as it does not cost a cent.
  :
- :    Come, call on me at the club.
+ :Come, call on me at the club.
  :
  :Yours sincerely,